GBADsInformatics/PPSTheme/README.md

 ## Methods Documentation

-Supplementary methods documentation is located in the package `vignettes` directory.
+Draft supplementary methods documentation is located in the package `vignettes` directory.
+It can be viewed once the package has been installed.

 # Licence